 Welcome to my blog.
 My name is Gaisu Yari.
-I have finished my MA in Human Rights at Columbia University, after returning to Kabul for two years in August 2015.
+I finished my MA in Human Rights at Columbia University, after returning to Kabul for two years in August 2015.
 My time there enhanced my knowledge, skills, and experience in promoting Afghan women’s rights through government, international donors, and NGOs.

 My deep commitment to human rights and diverse experiences have shaped my bi-cultural awareness and broad understanding of the difficulties and possibilities of being a woman in Afghanistan and the Middle East.
 Read more

 The purpose of this site is to expand my networking efforts.
 I welcome both your invitations to share my knowledge through articles or presentations, employment or other collaborations. (email@example.com)

 I have held many jobs in Afghanistan, among them, media reporter, community activist, and my last position as a women’s rights liaison between international donor agencies and the Afghan Ministry of Women’s Affairs.
 My U.S. positions have included speaker and trainer on women’s rights in Afghanistan and the Middle East, and Persian culture and language specialist.
 See more …